OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The first item on our strange food list is chicken feet.
-Some vendors will give the chicken feet a pedicure, per-se, before cooking them in a soup – the most popular method of preparation.
-First, chicken feet are boiled in a salted broth until they’re tender.
+Most vendors will give the chicken feet a pedicure, per-se, before cooking them in a soup – the most popular method of preparation.
+First, the feet are boiled in a salted broth until they’re tender.
 Then, depending on the vendor, ingredients such as sugar, chilies and fish sauce are added.
 You can also find chicken feet salad or deep fried chicken feet in many Thai establishments.

 If ants ever make their way into your food, your first thought usually isn’t, ‘I should eat this.’
 However, red ants do make an appearance on Thailand’s culinary scene in dishes such as Larb Mote Daeng, or Red Ants Eggs.
-This dish is a combination of both ants and ant eggs, and is very popular in Thailand.
+This dish is a combination of both ants and ant eggs, and is very popular.

 Durian ice cream, durian chips, durian pastries; locals really do get creative when it comes to serving up this particular fruit.
 What is notably strange or different about Durian, however, is the smell.
 Oftentimes, people will seek out fruit in hopes of getting a whiff of its sweet aroma.
-Durian is the exception to this.
-One thing most people seem to agree on when it comes to what exactly Durian smells like is…it’s similar to rotting feet.
-Durian is even illegal in many public buildings such as hotels and hostels because of this potent smell.
+Durian is the exception to this, as it is even illegal in many public buildings such as hotels and hostels because of this potent smell.
 Many people, regardless of the smell, love durian, which is evidenced by the number of vendors selling this fruit throughout Bangkok.

-Could something this horrendous-looking be tasty?
-That is the case, it can.
-Pla Chon Pao, or grilled snakehead fish, is also a popular dish in Cambodia and Vietnam.
-The fish is stuffed full of lemongrass and covered in salt before roasting.
-If you can stand the sight of the grilled snakehead fish, you’re in for a culinary treat.
+Pla Chon Pao, or grilled snakehead fish, is also a popular dish in Thailand, Cambodia and Vietnam.
+The fish is stuffed full of lemongrass and covered in salt before roasting, resulting in a culinary treat.